PLMUN-CITCS/2025-OBJPROG-LAB025/README.md

    ```

    **Notable Observations:**
-   - The Person class has two constructors: a parameterized constructor and a default constructor.
-   - When you create a Person object using new Person("Bob", 30), the parameterized constructor is called, and the object's name and age are initialized with the provided values.
-   - When you create a Person object using new Person(), the default constructor is called, and the object's name is set to "Unknown" and age to 0.
+   - The objectCount variable is shared by all instances of the Item class.
+Each time a new Item object is created, the objectCount is incremented, and this change is reflected across all objects.
+   - You can call the static method displayObjectCount() directly using the class name, without needing an object instance.

    **Java Programming Best Practices:**
-   - Provide both a default constructor and parameterized constructors for flexibility in creating objects.
-   - Use the this keyword inside constructors to refer to the object's instance variables.
-   - Keep constructors concise and focused on initializing attributes.
+   - Use static variables when you want to share data across all objects of a class.
+   - Use static methods to define utility functions or methods that don't operate on specific object instances.
+   - Use descriptive names for static variables and methods.

    **Step-by-Step Instructions:**

-   1. Create the BankAccount Class
+   1. Create the Item Class
-      - Create a new Java file named `PersonDemo.java`.
+      - Create a new Java file named `ItemDemo.java`.
-      - Define a class called `Person`.
+      - Define a class called `Item`.
       ```Java
-      class Person {
+      class Item {
           // Code will go here
       }
       ```

-   2. Add Attributes with Access Modifiers
+   2. Add a Static Variable
-      - Inside the Person class, declare two instance variables (attributes):
+      - Inside the Item class, declare a static variable named objectCount of type int.
+Initialize it to 0.
-         - name of type String
-         - age of type int
+      - Use the static keyword to indicate that this variable belongs to the class itself, not to any specific object of the class.
       ```Java
-      class Person {
+      class Item {
-          String name;
-          int age;
+          static int objectCount = 0;
       }
       ```

-   3. Create a Parameterized Constructor
-      - Inside the Person class, create a constructor.
-This is a special method that has the same name as the class and is used to initialize the object's attributes when it's created.
-      - The constructor should take two parameters: a String for the name and an int for the age.
-      - Inside the constructor, use the this keyword to refer to the object's instance variables and assign the parameter values to them.
+   3. Add an Instance Variable
+      - Inside the Item class, declare an instance variable named itemName of type String.
       ```Java
-      class Person {
+      class Item {
-          //... (attributes)...
+          //... (static variable)...

-          public Person(String name, int age) {
-              this.name = name;
-              this.age = age;
+          String itemName;
       }
+      ```

+   4. Create a Constructor
+      - Inside the Item class, create a constructor that takes a String parameter named itemName.
+      - Inside the constructor, initialize the itemName instance variable with the value of the itemName parameter.
+      - Increment the static objectCount variable by 1.
+      ```Java
+      class Item {
+          //... (variables)...

+          public Item(String itemName) {
+              this.itemName = itemName;
+              objectCount++;
           }
+      }
       ```

-   4. Create a Default Constructor
+   5. Add a Static Method
-      - Inside the Person class, create another constructor, but this time with no parameters.
-This is called a default constructor.
+      - Inside the Item class, create a static method named displayObjectCount.
-      - Inside the default constructor, initialize the name attribute to "Unknown" and the age attribute to 0.
+      - This method should not return any value (void).
+      - Use the static keyword to indicate that this method belongs to the class.
+      - Inside the displayObjectCount method, add a println statement to print the value of the objectCount variable.
       ```Java
-      class Person {
+      class Item {
-          //... (attributes and parameterized constructor)...
+          //... (variables and constructor)...

-          public Person() {
+          public static void displayObjectCount() {
-              this.name = "Unknown";
-              this.age = 0;
+              System.out.println("Total objects created: " + objectCount);
           }
       }
       ```

-   5. Add a displayPerson Method
+   6. Add an Instance Method
-      - Inside the Person class, create a method named displayPerson.
+      - Inside the Item class, create an instance method named displayItem.
       - This method should not return any value (void).
-      - Inside the displayPerson method, add a println statement to print the person's name and age in the format: "Name: [name], Age: [age]"
+      - Inside the displayItem method, add a println statement to print the name of the item.
       ```Java
-      class Person {
+      class Item {
-          //... (attributes and constructors)...
+          //... (other methods)...

-          public void displayPerson() {
+          public void displayItem() {
-              System.out.println("Name: " + name + ", Age: " + age);
+              System.out.println("Item: " + itemName);
           }
       }
       ```

-   6. Create the main Method
+   7. Create the main Method
-      - In the same file (PersonDemo.java), outside the Person class, create the main method.
-This is where your program will start running.
+      - In the same file (ItemDemo.java), outside the Item class, create the main method.
       ```Java
-      public class PersonDemo {
+      public class ItemDemo {
           public static void main(String args) {
               // Code will go here
           }
       }
       ```
+      - Create another Person object named person2 using the default constructor (no arguments).

-   7. Create Person Objects
+   8. Create Item Objects
-      - Inside the main method, create an object of the Person class named person1.
-Use the parameterized constructor and provide the name "Bob" and age 30 as arguments.
+      - Inside the main method, create three objects of the Item class named item1, item2, and item3, each with a different item name (e.g., "Laptop", "Smartphone", "Tablet").
       ```Java
+      Item item1 = new Item("Laptop");
+      Item item2 = new Item("Smartphone");
-      Person person1 = new Person("Bob", 30);
+      Item item3 = new Item("Tablet");
       ```

-      - Create another Person object named person2 using the default constructor (no arguments).
+   9. Call the Instance and Static Methods
+      - In the main method, call the displayItem() method on each of the Item objects (item1, item2, item3).
       ```Java
-      Person person2 = new Person();
+      item1.displayItem();
+      item2.displayItem();
+      item3.displayItem();
       ```

-   8. Call the displayPerson Method
-      - In the main method, call the displayPerson() method on both person1 and person2 objects.
+      - Call the static displayObjectCount() method using the class name: Item.displayObjectCount();
       ```Java
-      person1.displayPerson();
-      person2.displayPerson();
+      Item.displayObjectCount();
       ```

-   9. Compile and Run
+   10. Compile and Run
-       - Save the file as `PersonDemo.java`.
+       - Save the file as `ItemDemo.java`.
-       - Compile the code using `javac PersonDemo.java` in your terminal or command prompt.
+       - Compile the code using `javac ItemDemo.java` in your terminal or command prompt.
-       - Run the compiled code using `java PersonDemo`.
+       - Run the compiled code using `java ItemDemo`.

    **Conclusion**
-   This exercise demonstrated the use of constructors in Java.
-Constructors are special methods used to initialize objects when they are created.
-They allow you to set the initial values of an object's attributes, ensuring that the object is in a valid state when it's first used.
-Java also has automatic garbage collection, which means you don't need to worry about manually deallocating memory for objects.
-The JVM takes care of cleaning up unused objects, making memory management easier for developers.
+   This exercise introduced the concept of static members (class variables and class methods) in Java.
+Static members belong to the class itself, not to any specific object.
+They are shared among all instances of the class.
+By understanding static members, you can write more efficient and organized code, especially when dealing with data or behaviors that are common to all objects of a class.

 ### **Step 4: Push Changes to GitHub**
 Once you've completed your changes, follow these steps to upload your work to your GitHub repository.